A Warm Welcome!

 Special Educational Needs

-The nursery has a dedicated Special Educational Needs Co-ordinator (SENCo), Miss S Harrison and a Nursery SEN Support Assistant, Miss E Haynes.
+The nursery has a dedicated Special Educational Needs Co-ordinator (SENCo), Miss S Harrison.
 The nursery also works closely with the school’s SENCo, Mrs K Martindale to ensure that any child who is identified as having additional needs has the opportunity to take part in more targeted learning and play activities or access specialist support if necessary.

 Quality Care and Learning